uos/rmcl/README.md

 # MICP-L

-MICP-L: Mesh ICP for Robot Localization using Hardware-Accelerated Ray Tracing.
+MICP-L: Mesh ICP for Robot Localization using Hardware-Accelerated Ray Casting.
-An approach to directly register range sensor data to a mesh in order to localize a mobile robot using simulative projective correspondences (See publications).
+An approach to directly register range sensor data to a mesh in order to localize a mobile robot using hardware-accelerated ray casting correspondences (See publications).

 Requirements:
 - At least one range sensor equipped and running